journal-club/wiki-data/abc.md

 # Footnotes & References
+*Notes on graph:* Pearl 2016 gave the options of multiple payment levels: 750, 550 and zero INR respectively.
+The payers were given incentives depending on the amount given through ‘free’ pro-show coupons.
+Arena 2016 gave the option of paying Rs.
+100 or Rs.
+0. Only the maximum amounts collected were represented pictorially.

 1. [Post by Election Commission on Facebook Announcing GBM on 27th September, 2018](https://www.facebook.com/ElectionCommissionBPHC/photos/a.1722458891331105/2200014776908845/?type=3&theater)
 2. [Figures Stated By CRC](https://docs.google.com/document/d/1ooZlZcqhv9NQtOj002SDTrMUc7Shy103b5nx92Nlgp4/edit) & [More Stats](https://m.facebook.com/groups/121969974532289?view=permalink&id=1827585167304086)